 - Medical devices

 - Property damage.
 Typically, this is the cost to repair your car.
-If your car can’t be repaired, it is the cost to buy a new car with similar mileage in similar condition.
+If your car can’t be repaired, it is the cost to buy a new car with similar mileage in similar conditions.

 Your car accident case worth includes non-economic damages